The Trial: Plot summary

-Josef is visited by his uncle Karl, who lives in the country.
-Worried by the rumors about his nephew, Karl introduces Josef to Herr Huld, a sickly and bedridden lawyer tended to by Leni, a young woman who shows an immediate attraction to Josef.
-During a conversation between Karl and Huld about Josef's case, Leni calls Josef away for a sexual encounter.
-Afterwards, Josef meets his angry uncle outside, who claims that Josef's lack of respect for the advocate, by leaving the meeting and romantically engaging with the woman who is apparently Huld's mistress, has hurt his case.
+K. is visited by his uncle Karl, who lives in the country.
+Worried by the rumors about his nephew, Karl introduces K. to Herr Huld, a sickly and bedridden lawyer tended to by Leni, a young woman who shows an immediate attraction to K. During a conversation between Karl and Huld about K.'s case, Leni calls K. away for a sexual encounter.
+Afterwards, K. meets his angry uncle outside, who claims that K.'s lack of respect for the advocate, by leaving the meeting and romantically engaging with the woman who is apparently Huld's mistress, has hurt his case.

-Josef has become increasingly preoccupied by his case, to the detriment of his work.
+K. has become increasingly preoccupied by his case, to the detriment of his work.
 He has further meetings with Huld, and continues to engage in discreet trysts with Leni, but the advocate's work appears to be having no effect on the proceedings.
-At the bank, one of Josef's clients recommends he seek the advice of Titorelli, the court's official painter.
-Titorelli outlines the options he can help Josef pursue: indefinite postponement of the process, or a temporary acquittal that could at any point result in re-arrest.
+At the bank, one of K.'s clients recommends he seek the advice of Titorelli, the court's official painter.
+Titorelli outlines the options he can help K. pursue: indefinite postponement of the process, or a temporary acquittal that could at any point result in re-arrest.
 Unequivocal acquittal is not a viable option.

-Suspicious of the advocate's motives and the apparent lack of progress, Josef finally decides to dismiss Huld and take control of matters himself.
-Upon arriving at Huld's office, he meets a downtrodden merchant, Rudi Block, who offers Josef some insight from a fellow defendant's perspective.
+Suspicious of the advocate's motives and the apparent lack of progress, K. finally decides to dismiss Huld and take control of matters himself.
+Upon arriving at Huld's office, he meets a downtrodden merchant, Rudi Block, who offers K. some insight from a fellow defendant's perspective.
 Block's case has continued for five years and he has gone from being a successful businessman to being almost bankrupt and is virtually enslaved by his dependence on the lawyer and Leni, with whom he appears to be sexually involved.
-The lawyer mocks Block in front of Josef for his dog-like subservience.
-This experience further poisons Josef's opinion of his lawyer.
+The lawyer mocks Block in front of K. for his dog-like subservience.
+This experience further poisons K.'s opinion of his lawyer.

-Josef is put in charge of accompanying an important Italian client to the city's cathedral, but the client never meets him there.
-While inside the cathedral, a priest calls Josef by name and tells him a fable (which was published earlier as "Before the Law") that is meant to explain his situation.
-The priest tells Josef that the parable is an ancient text of the court, and many generations of court officials have interpreted it differently.
+K. is put in charge of accompanying an important Italian client to the city's cathedral, but the client never meets him there.
+Inside the cathedral, a priest calls K. by name and tells him a fable about a man who seeks the law but dies awaiting admission by a dutiful doorkeeper.
+The priest tells K. that the parable is an ancient text of the court, and many generations of court officials have interpreted it differently.

-On the eve of Josef's thirty-first birthday, two men arrive at his apartment.
-The three walk through the city, and Josef catches a brief glimpse of Fräulein Bürstner.
-They arrive at a small quarry outside the city, and the men kill Josef, stabbing him in the heart with a butcher's knife while strangling him.
-Josef summarizes his situation with his last words: "Like a dog!".
+On the eve of K.'s thirty-first birthday, two men arrive at his apartment.
+The three walk through the city, and K. catches a brief glimpse of Fräulein Bürstner.
+They arrive at a small quarry outside the city, and the men kill K., stabbing him in the heart with a butcher's knife while strangling him.
+K. summarizes his situation with his last words: "Like a dog!".